ChrisDiVincenzo/Thesis/Installation.md

 - book of them?
 - also, how am I going to hang these?
 - could do both? (with and with out)
+- well what do I wanna do?
+I mean I kinda wanna just put them up now, but I feel like I see the point about them detracting.... ugh